What is a pendulum?

 Repeat this several times until a clear pattern is established.
 (If no pattern emerges, you may need to use other divinatory tools.
 Pendulums don’t work for everyone, and it has no bearing on the person’s psychic abilities.)

-Even in the hands of a skeptic, we’ve seen a pendulum swing so wildly, the weight snapped off a new chain and flew across the room.
+Even in the hands of a skeptic, I’ve seen a pendulum swing so wildly, the weight snapped off a new chain and flew across the room.

 I’ve created two different charts for use with your pendulum.
-They’re free to download.
 Visit my author website, FionaBroome.com, and go to the Free Downloads page.

 Scroll down to the Misc Printable Charts section.
 Download the pendulum charts and print them.
 (They’re free PDFs.)